derpolsper/encode/README.md

 It uses native linux cli tools as far as available (which is not much right now), all the rest is done using windows tools via wine.

-It works for standard and high definition sources, getting along with Matroska containers, e.g. remuxes as well as m2ts streams.
+It works for standard and high definition sources, getting along with Matroska containers, e.g. remuxes as well as m2ts streams (also via mpls BluRay playlists).

 If you encode a HD file in a SD resolution, the appropriate colormatrix is chosen.